ninja-labs-tech/loopback-mixin-mongo-seq/README.md

     "propertyName": "ID",
     "step": 1,
     "initialVal": 1,
-    "readOnly": true
+    "readOnly": true,
+    "definiton": {
+      "index": { "unique": true }
     }
   }
+}
 ```

 ### options ###

-  propertyName: property name, defaults to ID.
+_propertyName_: property name, defaults to ID.

-  step: defaults to 1.
+_step_: defaults to 1.

-  initialVal: value to start counter from if the sequence doesn't exist, defaults to the highest record in the target model if not found then 1.
+_initialVal_: value to start counter from if the sequence doesn't exist, defaults to the highest record in the target model if not found then 1.

-  readOnly: if the value should be protested against changes, defaults
+_readOnly_: if the value should be protested against changes, defaults
 to true.

+_definition_: property definition ( can be used to add index to property), defaults to {}.

 ### DEBUG MODE ###